Ideas-KLG/Rainbow-Poem/README.md

 # Rainbow-Poem
-Poetry was never my forte
+Poetry has never been my forte,
+Roses are red
+Violets are blue
+I arrived fashionably late